Israeli military caught up in divide over Netanyahu's plan - NewsBreak

 The typically taboo talk of defying military orders underlines how deeply the overhaul has divided Israel and is now tearing at what Israeli Jews see as their most respected institution, the military.
 Concerns are growing that the protest could trickle down to young conscripts as well.

-In a declaration that has sent shock waves through the country, three dozen reservist fighter pilots said they wouldn't show up for training this week in protest.
+In a declaration that has sent shock waves through the country, three dozen reservist fighter pilots said they wouldn't show up for training on Wednesday in protest.
 The airmen are seen as the cream of the military's personnel and irreplaceable elements of many of Israel’s battle plans.

-The air force chief, Maj.
-Gen. Tomer Bar, met with some 50 squadron leaders last week to listen to their concerns.
-In a letter sent to pilots afterwards, Bar acknowledged the “difficulties and challenges” the country is facing but said the air force must remain committed to its mission of protecting national security.
+After appeals from top officials, the pilots announced they would show up to their base — but only for a dialogue with their commanders, Israeli media reported.
+“We have full confidence in our commanders,” the reports quoted the pilots as saying in a letter.

 The military’s chief of staff, Lt.
 Gen. Herzl Halevi, reportedly warned Prime Minister Benjamin Netanyahu this week that the reservists’ protest risks harming the military’s capabilities.
-Halevi was scheduled to meet with Bar and some 20 pilots later on Tuesday, a day before the expected protest.
+Halevi and Defense Minister Yoav Gallant met late Tuesday with a group of senior reservists to discuss the crisis.

+“The army cannot operate without the reservists,” Halevi told them.
+But, he said, “insubordination is a red line.”

 For Israel's Jewish majority, most of whom must serve in the military, the army is a source of unity and a rite of passage.
 Military service is an important launching pad into civilian life and the workforce.